Version Control For Migrations

 Can version control for migrations be used outside of software development?

-Yes, it can be applied to any scenario requiring structured data management, such as data warehousing or analytics.
+Yes, it can be applied to any scenario where database schema changes need to be managed, such as data warehousing or business intelligence projects.

 What are the costs associated with version control for migrations tools?